Unordinal/VT2AssetLib/README.md

 The produced `.fbx` files are not guaranteed to be correct or work for all `.unit` files; there's definitely a few that it currently breaks on.

+Resulting `.fbx` files should have correct UVs, materials, vertex normals, and colors.
+Vertex weights should be mostly correct though resulting skeletons may be incorrect and miss a few bones.

 It also has some code for reading VT2 bundle files.

 The main meat of the code for `.unit` reading and conversion is in `Stingray\Resources\UnitAssimpSceneBuilder.cs` and the various serializers in `Stingray\Serialization\` and `Stingray\Resources\Serialization\`.